Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Any metric below benchmark = priority fix

-- Fix the weakest metric first β itβs likely causing cascading problems in the others
+- Fix the weakest metric first — it is likely causing cascading problems in the others

 7 Common Mistakes That Distort Your HR & Financial Metrics

-The Fix: Add 25β35% employer burden (benefits, payroll taxes, PTO) to any salaried employee cost before comparing to hourly/contractor rates.
+The Fix: Add 25–35% employer burden to any salaried employee cost before comparing to contractor rates.
+Missing this underestimates true labor costs by $15,000–$30,000 per employee annually.

-The Mistake: Only tracking resignations, not including involuntary terminations (performance exits, layoffs) in turnover rate.
+The Mistake: Only tracking resignations, not including involuntary terminations in your turnover rate.

-3. β Using Net Income Instead of EBITDA for Business Comparison
+3. ❌ Using Net Income Instead of EBITDA for Comparison

-The Mistake: Comparing your 8% net margin to a competitorβs 12% net margin and assuming theyβre more profitable.
+The Mistake: Comparing your 8% net margin to a competitor’s 12% net margin and assuming they are more profitable at the operational level.

 The Fix: Compare EBITDA margins.
-Your competitor might have lower debt interest (financing advantage) or different depreciation schedules (accounting difference) β neither of which reflects true operational performance.
+Your competitor might have lower debt interest or different depreciation schedules — neither reflects true operational performance.

-The Mistake: Looking at current ratio during annual accounting and ignoring it the other 11 months.
+The Mistake: Looking at current ratio only during annual accounting.

-The Fix: Calculate monthly β or at minimum quarterly.
-Current ratio changes with every invoice paid, every loan drawdown, and every collection received.
-A ratio of 2.1 in January can become 0.9 in April if seasonal cash outflows arenβt planned for.
+The Fix: Calculate monthly.
+A ratio of 2.1 in January can become 0.9 in April if seasonal cash outflows are not planned for.

 The Mistake: Panicking about 25% turnover in hospitality (below average) or feeling comfortable about 25% turnover in tech (dangerously high).

-The Fix: Always compare turnover against your industry benchmark β not the national average.
-A turnover rate 5 points below your industry average is healthy regardless of the absolute number.
+The Fix: Always compare turnover against your industry benchmark, not the national average.

-The Mistake: Business owners spend based on EBITDA thinking it equals available cash.
+The Mistake: Spending based on EBITDA thinking it equals available cash.

 The Mistake: Holding excess cash to boost current ratio while that cash could be deployed in revenue-generating investments.

-The Action: Every January, run every salaried position through the Hourly to Salary Calculator and compare against market data (LinkedIn Salary, BLS Occupational Outlook, Glassdoor).
+Every January, run every salaried position through the Hourly to Salary Calculator and compare against market data.

 The Rule: Any position more than 10% below market rate gets a salary adjustment plan within 90 days.